taocpp/PEGTL/doc/Rule-Reference.md

   - `unordered_partial<>::rule_t` is `internal::success`
   - `unordered_partial< R... >::rule_t` is `internal::unordered< true, R... >`
   - `unordered_partial< R... >::subs_t` is `type_list< R... >`

+Note that the grammar analysis does not correctly handle recursions in the grammar that pass through an `unordered_partial` rule.

 ###### `until< R >`